luigi-finando/dotfiles/README.md

-# Perosonal dotfiles
+# Personal dotfiles

-Almost all are close to stock, but it is good to keep a backup
+Just for backup, nothing special

 - i3 and dwm, including some scripts for system info
 - mpd, ncmpcpp